 In terms of brand, you are your greatest asset now, in the future, always.
 That’s what attracts people – Your work, your authenticity as a person, and your reputation.
 Couples don’t hire you for your masthead.
-No, they hire you because what you envision, what you create, speaks to them.
+No, they hire you because what you envision, what you create speaks to them.
 They hire you because they can see themselves in your art and for who you are as a human being.
-That’s why it’s paramount that we not only always work harder than hard for our couples, but that we always exemplify who we are individually.
+They hire you because they trust you.
+That’s why it’s paramount that we not only always work harder than hard for our couples, but that we always honestly exemplify who we are individually.
 Never be afraid to show the real you.
 In fact, that’s all you should ever show.

 Website Navigation & Accessibility: